 For better or for worse, I am one of those who keep his own records and makes out his own tax return.
-Practically everyone else, whether of substantial or modest income, feels that he must use a "tax advisor" or consultant, at considerable aggregate cost -- which cost is deductible in detarmining the tax.
+Practically everyone else, whether of substantial or modest income, feels that he must use a "tax advisor" or consultant, at considerable aggregate cost -- which cost is deductible in determining the tax.
 The reason that I make out my own return is that I have been doing so for more than sixty years.
 I started when the tax could be comprehended, and have not been willing to stop.
-It is only in the past eight or ten years that the task has become very burdensome.
-I could have my returns prepared by an accountant, but I figure that it would be nearly as much work for me to make out the returns.
-(Moreover, I resent the fact that my government forces me to use an accountant for such a matter, particularly when my career in law has been largely in the tax field, and I taught federal taxation in law school for a third of a century, between 1934 and 1967 and published the first casebook devoted solely to Federal Taxation.
-Paying an accountant to do the work seems to me to be a little like the civil War practice of hiring a substitute in order to avoid the draft.)
-That does many taxpayers to have their returns made out by people with the most sophisticated computers.
+It is only in the past eight or ten years that the task has become yery burdensome.
+I could have my returns prepared by an accountant, but I figure that it would be nearly as much work for me to gather together the necessary factual material as it is for me to make out the returns.
+Moreover, I resent the fact that my government forces me to use an accountant for such a matter, particularly when my career in law has been largely in the tax field, and I taught federal taxation in law school for a third of a century, between 1934 and 1967 and published the first casebook devoted solely to Federal Taxation.
+Paying an accountant to do the work seems to me to be a little like the civil War practice of hiring a substitute in order to avoid the draft.
+That does not look very good today, and so it is with a system which forces many taxpayers to have their returns made out by people with the most sophisticated computers.

-And now the Treasury, with reason, is about to require more paper in order to meet the new rule that there must be a signed receipt for a high proportion of Charitable contributions, including a statement that no benefit is received.
+And now the Treasury, with reason, is about to require more paper in order to meet the new rule that there must be a signed receipt for a high proportion of charitable contributions, including a statement that no benefit is received.
 These receipts must then of course be retained for a number of years.